 - Regulations for individuals and groups not affiliated with the University:

 - Speeches and Demonstrations: The open area designated for speeches and demonstrations is the Lankford Mall which is a primary crossway on the campus and will consist of the patio and the surrounding area located on the south side of Lankford.
 Individuals and groups not affiliated with the University may use this area between 9 a.m. and 9 p.m., Monday – Friday, when school is in session, for speaking, demonstrating, and other forms of expression.
 A request for use of this area must be made a minimum of three (3) business days in advance of the event.
 All structures, signs, and litter resulting from the activity must be removed from the area by the end of the event.
 Groups or individuals may only use those designated areas once per month and for a maximum period of two days.
-Groups not affiliated with the University may request use of this space through University Events and Ceremonies by submitting the Make a Reservation Form at http://www.longwood.edu/eventservices/event-scheduling/make-a-reservation/; University Events and Ceremonies staff will submit the plan to the Longwood University Police Department.
+Groups not affiliated with the University may request use of this space through University Events and Ceremonies by submitting a request at http://www.longwood.edu/eventservices/event-scheduling/; University Events and Ceremonies staff will submit the plan to the Longwood University Police Department.
 Limitations may be placed on the time, place, and manner of such an event in order to serve the interests of safety, to prevent disruption of the educational process, and to protect the rights of others.

 - Distribution of Written Material: Distribution of written materials must comply with the university’s Advertising and Posting Policy.
 Handbills may not be placed on cars.
 The University maintains a position of neutrality as to the content of any written material distributed on the campus under this policy.